Juliet Hatchett ’15 To Guide Innocence Project Student Pro Bono Efforts

 Just like the for-credit clinic, the pro bono clinic seeks exoneration for wrongfully convicted people in Virginia.
 Students investigate cases; speak with and visit clients, witnesses and other key people in the case; and write briefs.
-The main difference between the two clinics is that students volunteer for the pro bono effort, receiving credit for their pro bono hours rather than class credit.
+The main difference between the two clinics is that students volunteer for the pro bono effort, receiving Pro Bono Challenge credit rather than class credit.

 Hatchett will work with student teams on six active cases, as well as an additional team working on policy changes that will help prevent wrongful convictions.